appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 --- abstract

-This document extends the STIR architecture by defining a secure telephone identity token and PASSporT with a type of “vesper” and specifies the use of JSON Web Tokens (JWT) and Persona Assertion Tokens (PASSporTs) and Selective Disclosure JWT (SD-JWT) for representing verifiable claims related to a persona associated with a Secure Telephone Identity (STI).
-These set of extensible claims can include verifiable information such as the assignment of a telephone number or the output of a Know Your Customer (KYC) or Know Your Business (KYB) type of vetting process or Rich Call Data (RCD) or claims of consent provided to the telephone number holder.
-The process and architecture for Vesper include logical roles that represent certain responsibilities in the eco-system that form trusted relationships of information that is being claimed to whom is validating that information and those trust relationship form the basis of establishing overall eco-system trust.
-These roles begin with a Subject Entity (SE) that is the end entity that represented by the STI telephone number identifier.
+This document extends the STIR architecture by defining a Personal Assertion Token (PASSporT) with a type of "vesper" (VErifiable Sti PERsona) and specifies the use of PASSporTs as a JSON Web Tokens (JWT) and Selective Disclosure JWT (SD-JWT) for representing verifiable claims related to a persona (a person or business entity) associated with a Secure Telephone Identity (STI).
+This set of extensible claims can include verifiable information such as the assignment of a telephone number, the output of a Know Your Customer (KYC) or Know Your Business (KYB) type of vetting process, Rich Call Data (RCD) or claims of consent provided to the telephone number holder.
+The architecture, dependencies, and process flow of Vesper includes logical roles that represent certain responsibilities for establishing a secure telephone identity.
+These roles represent the basis for trusted relationships to information that is being claimed and who is validating and taking responsibility for the accuracy of that information.
+These roles begin with a Subject Entity (SE) that is the end entity that intended to be represented by the STI telephone number identifier.
 A Vetting Claim Agent (VCA) establishes the Subject Entity as a vetted entity after performing the initial vetting and existence as a entity that fulfills the criteria and policies of the ecosystem to be associated with an STI.
-A Notary Agent (NA) is a neutral role that maintains a graph of relationships between all roles, claims, and identities, but importantly, for protecting privacy, doesn’t hold any claim information other than the recording of claim events to the STI telephone number.
-The NA records these claim event transactions with a corresponding transparency log that generates verifiable receipts to “notarize” the recording of these relationships and claims being established.
+A Notary Agent (NA) is a neutral role that maintains a graph of relationships among all roles, claims, and identities, but importantly, for protecting privacy, doesn't hold any claim information other than the recording of claim events to the STI telephone number.
+The NA records these claim event transactions with a corresponding transparency log that generates verifiable receipts to "notarize" the recording of these relationships and claims being established.
 Privacy is enabled in this Notary role because the submitters have the option of submitting hashes of claims to protect information, or may usefully want to publicly declare their association to a claim to allow the public monitoring to avoid duplicate, mistaken or negligent claims which can be identified before illegitimate usage in the eco-system can occur.
 Other Claim Agents are defined producing claims in the form of SD-JWT + receipts from the NA.
-There is multiple claim agent types with corresponding extensible claim definitions with key value pairs that can be required or optionally included.
-These SD-JWT + receipt claim objects are then collected by the SE into a digital wallet that it can then use for selective disclosure presentation and incorporate into a “vesper” PASSporT signed by the a delegate certificate associated with STI telephone number to validate the SE is indeed the authorized holder of the telephone number and vesper token at the time the presentation is required and ties the SE to the STIR eco-system a STIR certificates policy for use in communications.
+There are multiple claim agent types with corresponding extensible claim definitions with key value pairs that can be required or optionally included.
+These SD-JWT + receipt claim objects are then collected by the SE into a digital wallet that it can then use for selective disclosure presentation and incorporate into a "vesper" PASSporT signed by the a delegate certificate associated with STI telephone number to validate the SE is indeed the authorized holder of the telephone number and vesper token at the time the presentation is required and ties the SE to the STIR eco-system a STIR certificates policy for use in communications.

 --- middle

 # Introduction

 The Secure Telephone Identity (STI) architecture fundamentally defined by STI certificates in {{RFC8226}}, PASSporTs in {{RFC8225}}, and the SIP Identity header field {{RFC8224}} describe a set of constructs and protocols for the use of tokens and digital signatures to protect the integrity and provide non-repudiation of information as part of a communications session most notably the associated telephone numbers.
 This document extends that architecture to address the association of a telephone number to a persona (e.g. a person or business entity) given responsibility for the right to use that telephone number.
 Recently, the illegitimate use of telephone numbers by unauthorized parties and the associated fraudulent activity associated with those communications has generally eroded trust in communications systems.
-Further, basic reliance on the trust of the signer alone to at the time of the communications without has proven to require time and people consuming work to perform after-the-fact investigation and enforcement activities.
-Other industries, like the financial industry, have adopted well-known successful practices of Know Your Customer (KYC) or Know Your Business (KYB), otherwise referred to as the application of vetting practices of an entity.
+Further, basic reliance on the trustworthiness of the signer alone at the time of the communications has proven to require people to perform time-consuming work in the form of after-the-fact investigation and enforcement activities, but to date has proven mostly ineffective because the true initiator of the communications is generally not directly associated to that communications.
+Other industries like the financial industry, have adopted well-known successful practices of Know Your Customer (KYC) or Know Your Business (KYB) that apply different vetting practices of an end entity.
 This document focuses on a set of roles and the protocol interactions between those roles that can properly establish mechanisms for trusted transactions, an explicit set of processes and verifiable actions that should be followed to establish the representation of claims about the persona that are vetted before any communications can be initiated.
 These claim information establishment transactions are recorded or notarized with authorized or responsible parties while also importantly enabling privacy controls around the disclosure of the persona information.
 Transparency logging of relationships and transaction events for claim information is also required to further establish trust with optional public disclosure to guarantee uniqueness when desired.
-The explicit connection between a persona, as a person or business entity, with a telephone number and the responsibilities associated with its use is a critical step towards building the use of telephone numbers and ability to enforce usage policies that allow privacy but discourage taking advantage of those properties for intent to impersonate for illegitimate reasons.
+The explicit connection between a persona with a telephone number and the responsibilities associated with its use is a critical step towards building the use of telephone numbers and ability to enforce usage policies that allow privacy but discourage taking advantage of those properties with the intent to impersonate for illegitimate reasons.
 Ultimately, the establishment of secure telephone identity with reasonable policies for establishing those identities will result in greater trusted relationships between parties involved in a set of communications.

 # Conventions and Definitions